Saar1312/Loan-Prediction-Data-Analytics/README.md

 ## Running the project

-Run the main.R file or execute the files you want following the order they have in the main.R file.
+Run the main.R file or source the files you want following the order they have in the main.R file.

 ### Prerequisites